tuannm151/node-chatgpt-api/README.md

 2. Install dependencies with `npm install`
 3. Rename `settings.example.js` to `settings.js` in the root directory and change the settings where required.
 4. Start the server using `xvfb-run node index.js` (for headless servers) or `node index.js`

+### Docker deployment

+1. Clone this repository
+2. Rename `settings.example.js` to `settings.js` in the root directory and change the settings where required.
+3. Build docker image using dockerfile or using docker-compose to deploy

 ## Usage
 To start a conversation with ChatGPT, send a POST request to the server's `/conversation` endpoint with a JSON body in the following format: